hibbitts-design/hibbitts-design-org-blog/posts/2017-08-24-a-few-thoughts-about-the-new-open-publishing-space-package/post.md

 ---
-title: "A Few More Thoughts About... the New Grav Open Publishing Space Package"
+title: "A Few Thoughts About... the New Grav Open Publishing Space Package"
 date: 08/24/2017
 published: true
 continue_link: false